manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-06.md

 - Use horizontal pod autoscaling to scale up the number of pods during peak traffic which causes cpu & memory of pods to spike
 - Use cluster auto scaler to ensure that new pods created by HPA gets scheduled on a newly created node if existing nodes are full.
 - Use liveness & readiness probes on the deployment.
 Readiness probe ensures a backend pod receive traffic only when its ready, while liveness probe ensures it stays healthy and restarts if it fails.

+## Success Criteria

+Go through the above Best practises and make changes to the app deployments to improve resiliency